House-of-IoT/ExternalController/README.md

 # ExternalController
 A service that controlls devices in relation to each other.
 Used to trigger device's actions based on  other device's data.

-# When to use external controller?
+# When to use an instance of the external controller?

  You would setup an instance of the external controller when you have a select amount of devices that have direct relationship in action execution.